gavin-kim/algorithm/src/sorting/heap/README.md

 <hr>
 <h3>Heap always starts with index 1, Heap that has size N is filled with 1 ~ N elements. <br>
 In a heap, A parent of node is in  position k, 2 children nodes are in position 2k and 2k + 1.<br>
-The height of a complete binary tree of size N is [ log N ] and increases by 1 when N is a power of 2.</h3>
+The height of a complete binary tree of size N is logN and increases by 1 when N is a power of 2.</h3>

 <img src="/images/HeapStructure.png">
 <img src="/images/PriorityQueueRunningTimes.png">